wadi-chemkhi/diffbot-java-client/README.md

 ```
 ### V-2- Understanding diffbot-java API

-Using diffbot-java client library this data can be either :
+Using diffbot-java client library this data can be :
 * Mapped to any class with fields names matching json fields (type,icon,title,author ...).
 * Or manipulated as raw json data using the JSONObject API or Jackson's JsonNode